15 All Organic Pest Control Methods For Better Gardens

 This bacteria naturally occurs in the soil, and some varieties can be used to target particular insects.
 After a target insect eats from a plant that has been sprayed with the right BT, it stops feeding and dies in a few days.
 Bacillus Thuringiensis (BT) is usually sold as a liquid or a powder you add water to.
 Some of these products come in the form of granules or dust you sprinkle on the plants directly.

 Each variety of BT will only work against a specific insect, but don’t make the mistake of spraying everywhere recklessly, since it could also prove effective against a different insect.
 The BT that kills cabbage loopers, for example, also kills off caterpillars of butterflies you may want in your garden.
-Make sure you only spray plants infested with pests.
+Be sure you only spray plants infested with pests.

 BT is usually only effective against larval pests, which means you need to carefully time the applications.
 Once you see the larvae, cover the afflicted plants thoroughly using the dust or spray.
 Avoid spraying when it’s very hot in the day since sunlight reduces the bacterium’s efficacy.
 If there’s a severe infestation, you will probably have to reapply BT after a couple of days, since the bacterium breaks down within that time.